bahanonu/ciatah/README.md

 ******************************************

 ## Cross-session cell alignment with `computeMatchObjBtwnTrials`

+This step allows users to align cells across imaging sessions (e.g. those taken on different days).
+See the `Cross session cell alignment` wiki page for more details and notes on cross-session alignment.

 - Users run `computeMatchObjBtwnTrials` to do cross-day alignment (first row in pictures below).
 - Users then run `viewMatchObjBtwnSessions` to get a sense for how well the alignment ran.